ckeditor/ckeditor4-docs/docs/guide/plugin_sdk/intro/README.md

 For licensing, see LICENSE.md.
 -->

-# Plugin SDK Introduction
+# Plugin Example Introduction

-The aim of this SDK is to show you how to create custom CKEditor plugins.
+The aim of this Example is to show you how to create custom CKEditor plugins.

 ## What is a Plugin?